uriagassi/sash/README.md

 *Note:* All machines are expected to have the same PEM file to connect correctly

+**Upload/download files**

+Add the keyword `upload` to upload files to the remote machine.
+The next parameter should be the file to upload, and the one after that the target directory (if not declared - defaults to `~`):

+    > sash my-machine-name upload my_file.json
+    + scp -i ~/.aws/my.pem my_file.json ubuntu@214.35.22.10:/home/ubuntu

+    > sash my-machine-name upload my_file.json /tmp/my_directory
+    + scp -i ~/.aws/my.pem my_file.json ubuntu@214.35.22.10:/tmp/my_directory

+Use the keyword `download` to download files from the remote machine (target defaults to `.`):

+    > sash my-machine-name download my_file.json
+    + scp -i ~/.aws/my.pem ubuntu@214.35.22.10:my_file.json .

+Optional parameters of machine index or `all` are supported for patterns matching more than one machine:

+    > sash my-machine-name upload all my_file.json
+    + scp -i ~/.aws/my.pem my_file.json ubuntu@214.35.22.10:/home/ubuntu
+    + scp -i ~/.aws/my.pem my_file.json ubuntu@214.35.22.11:/home/ubuntu
+    + scp -i ~/.aws/my.pem my_file.json ubuntu@214.35.22.12:/home/ubuntu

 **Find machine name from private IP**

 [Newrelic](http://www.newrelic.com)'s server monitoring names the instances it monitors by their private IPs by default (`ip-10-0-0-12`), which is practically useless.